Blog · Guides

 The mistake is buying the planner for the person you wish you were.
 Start with five pages and let the gaps tell you what to add.

 Most ring planners fail in week three, and it's almost never the planner's fault.
-People buy every insert at once, build an elaborate system for the person they wish they were, and then can't sustain it.
-The rings make it worse, because rings mean you can add anything, so you do.
+People buy every insert at once and build an elaborate system for the person they wish they were.
+The rings make it worse: they mean you can add anything, so everything goes in.

 A ring planner is the most flexible paper system there is.
 That flexibility is the trap.
 Here's how to set one up so it survives past the honeymoon.